Unity Quick Start

 # Load Mock Ads

 Click Play.
-This will trigger the Frameplay session to start and a mock advertisement to load.
+This will trigger the Frameplay session to start and load a mock advertisement.

 Congratulations!
 You have created your first intrinsic advertisement.